At which campus can I study this program?

 Entrance to Major

-- Completion of at least 48 semester credit hours, including ENGL 15 or ENGL 30H, three credits of literature, and six credits of quantification.
+- Completion of at least 48 semester credit hours, including ENGL 15 or ENGL 30H, and 3 credits of literature.

 - Approval from the professional education adviser or the head of the pertinent certification program.